 Because of Mark Leal has seen very few plays (none meaningful) and fewer passing opportunities, this grade is completely reflective of Logan Thomas.
-While Thomas has improved as of late, going 100+ pass attempts without throwing an interception and willing the Hokies in win in victories over Georgia Tech and arguably North Carolina and Pittsburgh, his early season games against Alabama, Western Carolina, East Carolina and Marshall were less than superb.
+While Thomas has improved as of late, going 100+ pass attempts without throwing an interception and willing the Hokies to win in victories over Georgia Tech and arguably North Carolina and Pittsburgh, his early season games against Alabama, Western Carolina, East Carolina and Marshall were less than superb.
 But as we noted, the receivers dropped the ball against Alabama, and Thomas' stat-line would have gone from 5-26 for 59 yards and a pick-six to 16-26 for 199 yards (and probably two picks) if all the catches were made when the ball hit the player in the hands/chest.

 Despite that game, which is a huge drain on his stats and not representative of how many yards per game he's thrown for, Thomas' interception troubles (and continued drops by the receiving corps) in the next three games are really the only reason that his grade isn't higher.
-If we're judging on those three games alone, Thomas has a solid A. But because we're judging the entire first half, four sub-par or worse performances along with those three good ones, it's going to be a lower grade.
+If we're judging on Georgia Tech, UNC and Pittsburgh alone, Thomas has a solid A. But because we're judging the entire first half, four sub-par or worse performances along with those three good ones, it's going to be a lower grade.
 While there are some variables at play, like the poor performance of his skill position players and offensive linemen that have certainly affected his statistics and therefore his grade negatively, there's really no concrete way to measure that.
 But Logan Thomas has undoubtedly been the Hokies' best offensive player to this point.
 So, we've given him the best grade, the only one of an A or B variation, and that seems fair given that coming into today, the Hokies were ranked No. 111 in the nation in total offense.

 Running Backs: C+